Almost seven million Canadians live with chronic inflammatory conditions including arthritis, psoriasis, lupus, and Crohn’s disease.

 “Participating in this research has given me a deeper understanding of my health beyond what my health care providers and my rheumatologist can address during our short, infrequent appointments,” Davidson says.
 “It’s been an amazing experience to learn about my illness and to give back to my community.”

-For Li, another invaluable benefit of the new Institute will be having a dedicated facility to meet with patient partners.
+For Li, another invaluable benefit of the new Research Centre will be having a dedicated facility to meet with patient partners.
 “Working alongside patients from the very beginning will help us accomplish so much more together,” she says.

 “Early intervention can make a huge difference to people’s cardiovascular health, their lung health, and other areas affected by chronic inflammation,” says Li.
 “Plus, patients can tell us what’s most important to them.
 And we can work together to help achieve their objectives.”